Why Connect and Disconnect?

 Schore, himself, is a key author, sometimes described as the “New Bowlby” after John Bowlby, one of the ‘fathers’ of attachment theory.
 Schore is more than worth a visit but bear in mind his material is dense and not always easy to absorb – or summarise – for your own use.
 It can be highly technical.
 If interested, try:

 Affect Regulation and the Origin of the Self: The Neurobiology of Emotional Development, Routledge.

-Texts are very expenses – and very large – so you would need to be very committed to follow through here.
-The e-book is half price at £60 +!
+Texts are very expensive – and very large – so you would need to be very committed to follow through here.
+The e-book was half price at £60 +!

 WHEN THINGS GO WRONG

 We lose neural and physical connections after birth, separation, divorce and death.
 Some people find they never made them in the first place.
 Indeed, a whole load of connections can be lost to us and we can be unaware of that.
 Othertimes, we are very aware.